Short Description

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form as some changes to the method are needed to include additional activities and improve habitat sensitivity assessment.
-An interim indicator is presented here that shows the predicted area of seabed in the UK Continental Shelf exposed to disturbance from bottom contact fishing by vessels over 12 metres long.
+This indicator is not available for reporting in 2024 in a finalised form as some changes to the method are needed to include additional activities and improve the habitat sensitivity assessment.
+An interim indicator is presented here, that shows the predicted area of seabed in the UK Continental Shelf exposed to disturbance from mobile bottom-contact fishing, by vessels over 12 metres long.
 The assessments on disturbance used for this interim indicator, including data and analytical methods, have been reported under the updated UK Marine Strategy Part One (2019).
-Inclusion of other human activities, specifically commercial aggregate extraction and improved sensitivity information have been developed and will be available as part of the OSPAR Quality Status Report (QSR) in 2023, in addition to a review of the data and improvement in the resolution of the method currently presented in this indicator.
-Further long-term developments to this indicator will include assessments of new activities associated with localised disturbance pressure and higher resolution fishing data, including small fishing vessels under 12m (as data become available).

 Notes on indicator

-The degree of disturbance of a habitat is an index based on the predicted spatial and temporal overlap of its sensitivity and exposure to a specific pressure.
+The degree of disturbance to a habitat is an index based on the predicted spatial and temporal overlap of its sensitivity and exposure to a specific pressure.
 Sensitivity is assessed using the distribution of habitats and information on species presence collected across the reporting cycle (2010 to 2015).
-The annual values of the distribution and intensity of pressure are aggregated to give an average pressure intensity for reporting cycle.
-If the pressure intensity is highly variable across the 6-year period in an area the highest value is taken.
+The annual values of the distribution and intensity of pressure are aggregated to give a single value, representative of pressure intensity for a reporting cycle.
 Sensitivity and pressure are combined via a matrix, producing 10 categories of disturbance ranging from 0 (no disturbance) to 9 (greatest disturbance possible).

 A lack of data relating to the activities of smaller fishing vessels (less than 12m) exists as they were not equipped with a VMS recorder at the time of the assessment.
-Consequently, there is an underestimate of disturbance in inshore waters.
-Due to the analytical methods used in the production of fishing pressure layers, there is a potential overestimate of disturbance as a consequence of assuming an even distribution of fishing pressures.
+Consequently, there is an underestimate of disturbance in inshore waters, where smaller vessels predominantly operate.
+Additionally, fishing pressure layers were created in a gridded format and fishing activity is assumed to be evenly distributed across each grid cell which, in some areas, may underestimate fishing intensity and overestimate fishing distribution within a grid cell.

 Indicator components

-Image C2i: Predicted area of seabed in the UK Continental Shelf exposed to disturbance from bottom contact fishing vessels over 12m long, 2010 to 2015
+Figure C2i: Predicted area of seabed in the UK Continental Shelf exposed to disturbance from bottom contact fishing by vessels over 12m long and regional progress towards Good Environmental Status (GES) 2010 to 2015

 Trend description for C2i